noahehall/theBookOfNoah/0current/security/oauth.md

     - just never use it, you dont want to be involved in the fallout
     - once a third party has your user creds, no mititation steps fkn matter
   - log & track oauth requests (but not anything sensitive) so you can spot malicious behavior
+  - always implement rate limiting for oauth requests to mitigate brute force attacks
+  - always use the best grant type, with the least amount of trust involved

 - scope naming conventions
   - be consistent